Rush505/valhardmode/README.md

 * Prevents most non-equippable or food items from being teleported

 ### Server Handshaking
-* Mod will only load if the server connecting to has the same version installed
+* Mod will only load connecting to a dedicated server with the same version installed
 * Servers running this mod will only allow clients to connect if they also have the same version of the mod installed